trennlinie

 (A Broken Frame - with friendly permission of © Annette Pehrsson)

-Although with Alan a trained musician had joined the band, Martin, Fletch and David decided to record the next album on their own and went into the studio in July.
+Even though Alan, a trained musician, became part of the band, Martin, Fletch and Dave decided to record the next album on their own and went into the studio (Blackwing Studios in London) in July together with Daniel Miller and the engineers John Fryer and Eric Radcliffe.

-On one hand Alan was a bit frustrated: "I had been on tour with them and they expected from me to promote the new album with them", on the other hand he understood: "They were very carefully because of me.
+On the one hand, Alan was a bit frustrated, "I had been on tour with them and they expected from me to promote the new album with them", on the other hand, he understood, "They were very carefully because of me.
 They blamed Vince that he had left and had the feeling they must prove him that they could go on without him.
 I think it was a question of pride and they didn't want someone to think they just get someone new at the 'transfer market'.
 They were very self-critical and little self-confident.
 I had never met such a band before and I wondered how they had come so far in such a short time.
 Then it got clear to me which great influence Daniel Miller had on them.
-He and Vince were it who had taken them there."[14]
+He and Vince were it who had taken them there."[18]

-He probably was quite right with that.
-Also some journalists suspected Daniel Miller to manipulate the band in some way.
+He probably was quite right here.
+Some journalists also suspected Daniel Miller of manipulating the band in some way.

 Fletch: "He advises us what to do, but we find it hard to say no, so in a way he manipulates us."[15]

-But the decision to go into studio without Alan was the band's one - allegedly.
-According to rumours there had been some trouble between the band members and Alan because of this decision but Alan says, "I would have liked to have been involved in the studio for that album but was told by Daniel Miller (the band have never spoken to me about it) that I wouldn't be needed."[17]
+The band claimed it had been their decision to go into the studio without Alan.
+According to rumours, there had been some trouble between the band members and Alan because of this decision, but Alan said, "I would have liked to have been involved in the studio for that album but was told by Daniel Miller (the band have never spoken to me about it) that I wouldn't be needed."[21]

-On August 16 the single Leave In Silence was released followed by the album A Broken Frame on September 27.
+On 16 August the single Leave in Silence was released, followed by the album A Broken Frame on 27 September.

-Leave In Silence was the band's first single in the UK with the "Bong" label and the first song to have more than one remix of itself.
+Leave in Silence was the band's first single in the UK with the "Bong" label on it (Bong No. 1) and the first song to have more than one remix of itself.

 In those days they found that A Broken Frame was more mature concerning the music and the lyrics.
 They put a lot of time and effort into every single song and tried to explore new ways of recording.

-David: "The new album has the same sort of weight really.
+Dave: "The new album has the same sort of weight really.
 Rather than doing more of the light weight pop we decided to experiment in the studio.
-Martin can write poppy things as well, there's a couple of poppy tracks on the album like The Meaning Of Love and there's one called A Photograph Of You but we also wanted to do something really different to see if we could do it and I think it has turned out well."
+Martin can write poppy things as well, there's a couple of poppy tracks on the album like The Meaning of Love and there's one called A Photograph of You but we also wanted to do something really different to see if we could do it and I think it has turned out well."

 Fletch: "There's a lot of percussion on the new album, you know just hitting things plus there's walking and marching and that sort of thing, but nothing you could really call an instrument."

 Later they wouldn't be so satisfied with this album anymore.
-(The same with Speak And Spell.)
-But considering their age and the way they had taken they probably had to make this album exactly as it is.
+(The same with Speak & Spell.)
+But considering their age, their background and their story so far, they probably had to record this album exactly as it is.

-The A-Broken-Frame-Tour started on October 4 in Chippenham and was splitted up to three legs.
-Until October 29 the band played 20 gigs in Great Britain.
+The A-Broken-Frame-Tour started on 4 October in Chippenham.
+It consisted of three legs.
+Until 29 October the band played 20 gigs in Great Britain.

-From November 25 till December 14 DM played 14 concerts in Europe, mainly in Germany.
+From 25 November to 14 December DM played 14 concerts in Europe, mainly in Germany.
 The third leg took place in 1983.

 trennlinie

-It was a tough time for the band despite all success.
-They still weren't taken seriously by the media and general public and they still didn't manage to get rid of the image of the new romantics and futurists.
+Despite all success, it was a tough time for the band.
+They still weren't taken seriously by the media and general public, and they still didn't manage to get rid of the image of the New Romantics and Futurists.

-David: "Obviously the sort of people who buy Duran Duran or Spandau Ballet records might buy ours as well, but I think we're in a slightly different market.
+Dave: "Obviously the sort of people who buy Duran Duran or Spandau Ballet records might buy ours as well, but I think we're in a slightly different market.
 There's not so many New Romantics in our audience as their used to be.
-I mean we've done about thirty interviews – mostly in Europe -"[19] [he's talking about the European continent.
-Brits often think in these categories: UK - Europe - rest of the world ;-)] "and we are still asked about new romanticism and futurism.
+I mean we've done about thirty interviews - mostly in Europe -[23] and we are still asked about New Romanticism and Futurism.
 We tell them that we have nothing to do with this.[20]
 And then they go and print this right next to these awful photos of us in frilly shirts!
 That was from the first photo session we ever had done and they were so bad!
 They keep turning up all over the place."

 Martin: "That is why we'll never be like Duran Duran.
 'Cos our photos are so awful!"[21]

-Next to the known problems some new arrived.
-So it seemed the audience didn't listen to them anymore ...
+Next to the known problems some new ones arrived.
+They had the impression that the audience didn't listen to them anymore ...

 Fletch: "Even when you make a lot of mistakes and think you've been terrible they don't seem to care.
 They don't come up and say 'Great gig' any more either.
 The music aspect has gone.
 At Crocs they didn't even clap for us to come back, just stood there and waited.
 All they want to do is watch you.
 We've become an event."